usnistgov/800-63-3/sp800-63a/sec4_ial.md

 See [Section 5.2.1.
 Identity Evidence Quality Requirements](#evidence-quality) for more information on acceptable identity evidence.

-- One (1) piece of SUPERIOR or STRONG evidence **if** the issuing source of the evidence, during its identity proofing event, confirmed the claimed identity by collecting two (2) or more forms of SUPERIOR or STRONG evidence **AND** the CSP validates the evidence directly with the issuing source; **OR**
+- One (1) piece of SUPERIOR or STRONG evidence **if** the issuing source of the evidence, during its identity proofing event, confirmed the claimed identity by collecting two (2) or more forms of SUPERIOR or STRONG evidence **and** the CSP validates the evidence directly with the issuing source; **OR**
 - Two (2) pieces of STRONG evidence; **OR**
 - One (1) piece of STRONG evidence plus two (2) pieces of FAIR evidence.